Countdown Timer

-General Election:
+Local Election:

-1. Register to vote (details below)
+2. Register to vote (details below)

-2. Get your Voter ID (details below)
+3. Get your Voter ID (by the 28th April - details below)

-Voter ID:
+Voter ID

 Can I vote in Winchester and at home?

-Being registered at both your home address and your term-time addresses doesn't necessarily mean you get two votes.
+Being registered at both your home address and your term-time addresses doesn't necessarily always mean you get two votes.

 • UK Parliament elections